 Because any MDM initiative requires organizations to do at least a small amount of data governance to determine which data quality rules to implement and enforce, having a well-integrated data governance program can shorten the time for cataloging data sources, reviewing their structure and lineage and designing the required master data definition.

-Integrated Relationship Management with Azure Purview and Profisee
+Integrated Relationship Management with Microsoft Purview and Profisee

 One of the challenges when planning for master data management is determining what constitutes master data and which data sources will populate the master data model.
 This is another significant benefit of using two complementary, integrated solutions like Purview and Profisee.